Deploy a model as a web service on an FPGA with Azure Machine Learning service

-An Azure subscription.
-If you don't have one, create a free account before you begin.
+If you don’t have an Azure subscription, create a free account before you begin.
+Try the free or paid version of Azure Machine Learning service today.

 An Azure Machine Learning service workspace and the Azure Machine Learning SDK for Python installed.
 Learn how to get these prerequisites using the How to configure a development environment document.